A safe working environment: collegiality, respect, and job satisfaction

 A safe working climate cannot always be taken for granted.
 Recent research shows that even employees at universities can be subject to misconduct and intimidation by managers or colleagues.
 Rector Carel Stolker responds: ‘Unfortunately, it is no surprise that we also experience these sorts of problems.
 Every case is one too many, but at the same time we are happy when people report abuses.
 That says something about an organisation’s culture: doing your best to prevent abuses and getting to the bottom of them when they do occur.'

 The university stimulates a culture in which colleagues communicate with each other, call each other to account when necessary, and solve problems with each other.
 When problems occur in the workplace, it is important to initiate a conversation about it first.
 This sort of conversation can be challenging.
 So, to help you with this, this aspect is addressed in various courses and workshops, such as the one about how to approach P&D interviews and the 'Active Bystander' workshop.
+In the toolkit Let's Connect, you'll find articles, videos, training and conversation tools to communicate openly with each other.

 If a problem is not solved by talking to the person directly or if bringing up the issue with a colleague is too stressful, such as due to a dependency or power relationship, you can discuss the issue with your supervisor or the confidential counsellors.